 Mentioning the term ‘bitcoin’ in company may have drawn some fairly blank stares just a few years ago.
 Bring up Bitcoin in conversation today, however, and chances are most people will have either heard something about the digital currency or maybe investing in Bitcoin themselves.

 What is less widely known is that a huge range of Bitcoin competitors have come to fruition in the last number of years.
-Though some of these ‘alternative bitcoins’, or ‘altcoins’, are pale imitations of the original system, a few emerging cryptocurrencies are sufficiently distinct to warrant further attention.
+These are ‘alternative bitcoins’, or ‘altcoins’, collectively known as cryptocurrencies and some of them are sufficiently distinct to warrant further attention.

 It's important to realise the allure of cryptocurrencies for many is a distinct lack of rules/red tape.
 This may change in the future, as European and American lawyers are working hard to clarify the status of virtual denominations as 'vehicles of money transmission' and bring them (kicking and screaming) into the existing financial system.

 It's also the case that the security of altcoins depends on which wallets and exchanges users choose; though the digital ledgers used to record virtual currency transactions should be difficult to corrupt in theory, security can be compromised by Denial of Service (Dos) attacks and hacking against web-based storage mediums.

 Given that Bitcoin is new and most altcoins are newer still, it isn't surprising that there are still several unknowns on the road ahead.
 What is certain, however, is that cryptocurrencies are having a profound effect on world banking systems: the combined worth of all virtual tenders amounts to billions upon billions of pounds.

 Free Spins.
 Exclusive Bonuses.
 Sent Weekly.

 Confirm your email address in the email you will receive shortly.